English, Theatre and Performance BA

 Course details

-In your first year, you’ll study four core modules introducing you to foundational aspects of literary, theatre and performance studies.
-You’ll select two further modules from a wide range of options.
+In your first year, you’ll study three core modules introducing you to foundational aspects of literary, theatre and performance studies and select two additional modules in the areas of English, theatre and performance.
+You’ll select a further module from a wide range of options.
 Indicative topics include poetry; drama; race, writing and decolonisation; stage management; digital culture and technology; musical theatre.
 Your option module may be a Discovery module chosen from subjects from across the University.

 Once you have this base of knowledge and skills, you’ll develop them in your second year.
 English Literature modules explore urgent contemporary challenges, the climate crisis and personal wellbeing, and will examine how these issues can be understood and expressed through literary texts.
 You will also take modules in Theatre and Performance Studies, which will allow you to develop your creative practice and encourage you to think about the historical context of dramatic texts and how theatre can convey social and political agendas.